pashmaklang/pashmak/README.md

 ```

 ###### file.write
-with this alias, you can write on opened file:
+with this function, you can write on opened file:

 ```bash
 import '@file';